WIPACrepo/keycloak-rest-services/README.md

 # keycloak-rest-services
-Services surrounding KeyCloak, that use the REST API to read/update state
+Services surrounding KeyCloak, that use the REST API to read/update state.

+## Basic Design

+### Direct Actions

+Any action that does not require approval will be made directly against KeyCloak using the REST API.

+### Approval Actions

+Approval actions require temporary storage to hold the action until approval has been granted.
+Any database would do, but we have chosen MongoDB for several reasons:

+1. We are already familiar with it and use it in several other projects.
+2. It can expire entries automatically with TTL Indexes.
+3. Tailable cursors allow "watching" changes in real time.

+Once approval has been granted, the action will then be applied to KeyCloak.

 ## Bootstrap KeyCloak